 Ok, let’s get started.
 Don’t forget, there’s a video at the end that will show you all the steps.

 Making the Base:

 Other’s prefer to use the styrofoam cones you can buy at cake decorating supply stores.
-None of the places that are located near me, keep those in stock and frankly, sometimes I just don’t think ahead to order them.
+None of these places near me, keep those in stock and frankly, sometimes I just don’t think ahead to order them.

-Next squirt in some hot glue and insert your wires that you taped together.
+Next squirt in some hot glue and insert the wires that you taped together.
 Let it firm up fully.